openeventdata/eldiablo/README.md

 `vagrant destroy`.
 The main difference between these three is the amount of system resources used while in the "down" state.
-If you are completely done with the virtual machine, and do not wish to keep any of the data, make use of `vagrant destory`.
+If you are completely done with the virtual machine, and do not wish to keep any of the data, make use of `vagrant destroy`.
 Again, this *will remove* all of the data within the virtual machine and all software will have to be reinstalled.
 If you wish to just temporarily bring down the virtual machine, the other two commands should be explored in the [Vagrant documentation](https://docs.vagrantup.com/v2/getting-started/teardown.html).